WHITE DOVE vs Cloud White, Swiss Coffee & 10 Other Popular Colors

 differences benjamin moore white dove, sherwin greek villa. kylie m edesign, color expert, best white paint colors (1)

-White Dove and Greek Villa are kissin’ cousins, both having similar DNAs, I mean, LRVs (same thing, really).
+White Dove and Greek Villa are kissin’ cousins, both having similar DNA, I mean, LRVs (the same thing, really).
 These two popular white shades are soft whites, as their LRVs are in the low 80s.
 This makes them a popular choice with various countertops, tiles, and interior finishes.

-HOWEVER, whereas Greek Villa has slightly more noticeable yellow undertones, White Dove is more passive in its approach.
-And while every color has its place, it’s more often White Dove that’s suited to the job.
+However, whereas Greek Villa has slightly more noticeable yellow undertones, White Dove is more passive in its approach.
+While every color has its place, it’s more often White Dove that’s suited to the job.

 WHAT’S THE DIFFERENCE BETWEEN WHITE DOVE & GREEK VILLA?